Australian Rails: Gameplay

 Australian Rails is a game in which players take on the role of rail magnates competing to build and operate a profitable train network across the Australian continent.
 Using crayons to draw rail lines directly on a plastic-coated map, each player carves out routes that connect major cities—Perth and three of Brisbane, Sydney, Melbourne, or Adelaide—while racing to accumulate $250 million in earnings.
-Terrain plays a strategic role: building over mountains and rivers costs more, while desert mileposts are cheap but vulnerable to sandstorms that can erase them from the map.
+Terrain plays a strategic role: building over mountains and rivers costs more, while desert mileposts are cheap, but vulnerable to sandstorms that can erase them from the map.
 Dry lakes and riverbeds may flood during the rainy season, increasing construction costs mid-game.
 Players draw cards featuring delivery runs, each with three options, and must choose which goods to transport—ranging from diamonds to aboriginal artifacts.
-The farther the delivery, the greater the payout.
+The further the delivery, the greater the payout.
 Early gameplay centers on claiming efficient routes, while later phases demand careful decisions about reinvestment versus saving for victory.